erkenes/docker-vaultwarden-server/README.md

 Require email verification to finish the registration.

+### REQUIRE_DEVICE_EMAIL

+Require new device emails.
+When a user logs in an email is required to be sent.

 ### INVITATIONS_ALLOWED

 Even when registration is disabled (`SIGNUPS_ALLOWED`), organization administrators or owners can invite users to join